We are forever friends.

 0. Preface

-Terence Tao presented in his Real Analysis script a very classical example of axiomatic system: Peano axiom.
-Natural numbers is something that we know from the very beginning of education, but never ever strictly defined.
-This example gave the learner some insights on how to implement a mathematical system from a minimal dependency on axioms.
+Natural numbers are something that we know from the very beginning of education, but never ever strictly defined or thought about.
+This example gave the learner some insights on how to implement a mathematical system from a minimal dependency on axioms (things that we are believed in at the very beginning without any special reasons).

 1. Peano axiom